jordanhoughton74-git/Houghton-Web-Design/posts/the-jamstack.md

 <li>Less bugs</li>
 </ul>

-If you have any questions about my experiences or advice on how to switch to Jamstack let me know.
+If you have any questions about my experiences or want advice on how to switch to Jamstack let me know.